 Search Options / Use Folders

-The Search Options is based on what Filters are in use for this listing/report.
+The Search Options are based on what Filters are in use for this listing/report.

 Some listings also have the ability to Use Folders.
-These are for Contact Management section only; such as Leads, Companies, Contacts, Opportunities.
-These are enabled in System Setup and are only needed if you want further control of what records users have access, beyond what is capable with security group rights.
+These are for the Contact Management section only; such as Leads, Companies, Contacts, Opportunities.
+These are enabled in System Setup and are only needed if you want further control of what records users have access to, beyond what is capable with security group rights.

 Delete A Custom Report Or Listing

 In order to delete a custom report or listing, you must have the security right to Modify Custom Reports and or Custom Listings.

 1) Click Modify

 3) Confirm Deletion